aws-samples/aws-lambda-nextjs/README.md

 # Running Next.js applications with Serverless services on AWS

-This repository how you can run a Next.js application ton Serverless services on AWS.
+This repository shows how you can run a Next.js application with Serverless services on AWS.
 There are two methods of deployment, AWS SAM and AWS CDK.

 ## Solution Architecture